 Jason was tired due to not sleeping too well the past few days.
 He lied his head down on his desk.
-"Thank God… I'm tired as hell." he says.
+"Thank God… I'm tired as heck." he says.

 "Jason, Jason!”
-Mr. Michales was saying, shaking Jason by the shoulder.
+Mr. Jacobs was saying, shaking Jason by the shoulder.
 “JASON!"
 Jason's head popped up.

 "Have a nice summer."
-Mr. Jacobs said, pointing to the door.
+Mr. Michaels said, pointing toward the door.
 Jason looks around and the kids are all leaving, “Ah…It was just a dream… It felt so real..!"
 Jason thought to himself.
 He began to walk to the front of the class.
 "Jason!"
 Mr. Jacobs said.

 “Yeah, I'm fine.
 I just had bad dream is all.
 I’ll see you this weekend, coach.”
 Jason walked to his locker where a beautiful young lady was waiting for him.